Three Ways I Overcame Anxiety About (Another) Diagnosis

 As I sat in that sterile conference room, awaiting confirmation from my genetic counselor, I couldn't help but feel detached from the situation.
 The alphabet soup of diagnoses I had already received had numbed me to the point where another one hardly stirred any emotions within me.
-My body had built a protective shield against the onslaught of medical revelations.
-But amidst this seemingly apathetic response, there were three profound reasons why I consciously chose not to succumb to panic upon learning about my new diagnosis.

 1. Gratitude for early awareness

-The first flicker of calm amidst the storm of emotions stemmed from realizing I could be proactive.
-Unlike many who might receive such diagnoses when it's already too late to take preventative measures, I was fortunate to learn about my condition early on.
-Though conditions like Axial Spondyloarthritis can be daunting initially, getting an early diagnosis allows you to gain knowledge and take preemptive action to mitigate its potential effects.
-Instead of dwelling on fear, I chose gratitude—for the chance to intervene before the condition could progress unchecked.
+Though conditions like axial spondyloarthritis can be daunting initially, getting an early diagnosis allows you to gain knowledge and take preemptive action to mitigate its potential effects.
+Instead of dwelling on fear, I chose gratitude.
+I'm grateful for the chance to intervene before the condition could progress unchecked.

 Further, understanding the implications of a new condition empowers us to make informed decisions about our lifestyle, treatment options, and overall health management.
-From adopting appropriate exercises to seeking specialized medical care, I embraced the opportunity to steer the course of my health journey.
+From adopting appropriate exercises to seeking specialized care, I embraced the opportunity to steer the course of my health journey.
 This newfound sense of agency was a beacon of hope amidst the uncertainty, guiding me toward proactive self-care.

 2. Resisting the temptation of fear

-3. Prioritizing present peace over future uncertainty
+3. Prioritizing peace over uncertainty

 Hypothesizing about the potential ramifications of my diagnosis only served to cast a shadow of stress over my present moment.
 While it's natural to ponder the implications of a chronic condition, I recognized the futility of dwelling on conjecture.
 Until I have concrete information about how this condition will impact my life, fixating on hypothetical scenarios only robs me of the peace I deserve.